cfw-guide/dsi.cfw.guide/_pages/en_US/installing-twilight-menu++.md

 ## Downloads

 - The latest release of [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu/releases){:target="_blank"}
- - It doesn't matter if you use the .zip or the .7z.
-One is just a more common archive format while the other is one with a lesser file size

 ## Instructions

 - Copy *the contents of* the `SDNAND root` folder in the `DSi - CFW users` folder to the root of your SD card
 - Copy the `_nds` folder to the root of your SD card
 - Copy the `boot.nds` file and the `_nds` folder from the `DSi&3DS - SD card users` folder to the root of your SD card
    - Replace files and merge folders, if asked.
          - Replacing HBMENU's `boot.nds` is perfectly fine, since TWiLight's launching code is based on HBMENU's launching code.

 Yes, there are two `_nds` folders.
 While the first one contained all the TWiLight Menu++ files, those are universal to flashcarts as well.
 The second `_nds` folder contains DSi/3DS specific files, such as the homebrew version of nds-boostrap.
 {: .notice--info}